garrisongys/garrison/_pages/about.md

 About Me
 ======

+I am currently a Research Fellow with Data61, CSIRO.
+My current research interests are Physical Unclonable Functions, System Security, and AI Security and Privacy.
 I received  my  M.Sc  degree  from University of Electronic Science and Technology of China (UESTC) in 2013 and Ph.D degree from the University of Adelaide, Australia, in 2017.
-My current research interests are Physical Unclonable Functions, System Security, and AI Security and Privacy.